InclementDab/DayZ-Location-Text/README.md

 # DayZ-Mod-Template
-Mod Template for DayZ Standalone.
+Location Text for DayZ Standalone.
 Includes build tools, gproj, and script folders

 Build with ZBinarizeDeploy.bat

-Any folders inside of the ModTemplate directory will be converted into PBO's (excluding the Workbench folder)
+Any folders inside of the LocationText directory will be converted into PBO's (excluding the Workbench folder)